davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 The former MQTT implementation knew about the reason as well.
 But instead of only logging it, the reason is now directly presented to you via the Thing status:

-[picture of paperui broker connection thing offline status]
+[TODO picture of paperui broker connection thing offline status]

 This also means, the status is available for the automation rule engine to e.g. react on a failing broker connection.